OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:16

-She considers a field and buys it; from her earnings she plants a vineyard.
+She evaluates a field and purchases it; with her earnings she plants a vineyard.

 ## Proverbs 31:17